webiny/docs.webiny.com/docs/plugins/adding-your-plugin.md

 As an example let's say you've developed a Google Maps React plugin for Webiny Page Builder.
 Your plugin name should be something like this: `webiny-app-page-builder-google-maps`.

-> In case your plugin has both a React part and a GraphQL part, make sure you release them as 2 separate plugins on NPM following the above naming rules.
-The reason for this is due to how the plugins are built internally.
+> In case your plugin has both a React part and an API part, make sure you release them as 2 separate NPM packages following the above naming rules.
+This is to better decouple dependencies as somebody may only need the API plugin and not the React plugin and vice versa.

 ### `package.json` keywords
 The `package.json` file should contain relevant keywords so users can find it.
 Please make sure that you always include `webiny` and `webiny-plugin` on the list, otherwise our systems won't list the plugin in the repository.